-The Skeleton Coast is the northern part of the Atlantic Ocean coast of Namibia and south of Angola from the Kunene River south to the Swakop River, although the name is sometimes used to describe the entire Namib Desert coast.
+The Skeleton Coast is the northern part of the Atlantic Ocean coast of Namibia stretching south of Angola from the Kunene River down to the Swakop River, although the name is sometimes used to describe the entire Namib Desert coast.
 The Bushmen of the Namibian interior called the region "The Land God Made in Anger", while Portuguese sailors once referred to it as "The Gates of the bad place".

-The coast is generally soft, occasionally relieved by rocky outcrops.
+The coast is generally soft sand, occasionally relieved by rocky outcrops.
 The southern section consists of gravel plains, while north of Terrace Bay the landscape is dominated by high sand dunes.
 Past human occupation by Strandlopers is shown by shell middens of white mussels found along parts of the Skeleton Coast.